-The purpose of this provision is to allow for a fair and consistent method to process the plan-designated provider's request to terminate coverage from this plan for just cause.
+The purpose of this provision is to allow for a fair and consistent method to process the plan-designated provider's request to terminate an enrollee's coverage from this plan for just cause.

-A retiree or an eligible dependent may have coverage terminated by HCA for the following reasons:
+A retiree or eligible dependent may have coverage terminated by HCA for the following reasons:

-- 1. Failure to comply with the PEBB Program's procedural requirements, including failure to provide information or documentation requested by the due date in written requests from the PEBB Program; - 2.
-Knowingly providing false information; - 3.
-Failure to pay the monthly premium and applicable premium surcharges when due; - 4.
-Misconduct.
-If a retiree's PEBB insurance coverage is terminated for misconduct, PEBB retiree insurance coverage will not be reinstated at a later date.
-Examples of such termination include, but are not limited to the following: - Fraud, intentional misrepresentation or withholding of information the subscriber knew or should have known was material or necessary to accurately determine eligibility or the correct premium; or - b.
-Abusive or threatening conduct repeatedly directed to an HCA employee, a health plan, or other HCA contracted vendor providing PEBB insurance coverage on behalf of HCA, its employees, or other persons.
+- Failure to comply with the PEBB Program's procedural requirements, including failure to provide information or documentation requested by the due date in written requests from the PEBB Program - Knowingly providing false information - Failure to pay the monthly premium and applicable premium surcharges when due - Misconduct.
+Examples of such termination include, but are not limited to the following: - Fraud, intentional misrepresentation or withholding of information the subscriber knew or should have known was material or necessary to accurately determine eligibility or the correct premium - Abusive or threatening conduct repeatedly directed to an HCA employee, a health plan, or other HCA-contracted vendor providing PEBB insurance coverage on behalf of HCA, its employees, or other persons